 Social security contributions

-Social security contributions are paid on salaries and wages.
-In Spain, the minimum monthly base is EUR 825.60 and the maximum is EUR 3,751.20 in 2017 (EUR 3,642 in 2016).
-The general contribution rates as from January 2017 are 6.35% for employees, depending on the type of contract and 29.90% for employers, plus a variable rate for occupational accidents (e.g. 1% for office work).
+Under the general regime, social security contributions are paid on salaries and wages.
+In Spain, the minimum monthly base is EUR 1,050.00 and the maximum is EUR 4,070.10 in 2019.
+The general contribution rates as of January 2019 are 6.35% for employees, depending on the type of contract, and 29.90% for employers, plus a variable rate for occupational accidents (e.g. 1.5% for office work).

 Certain persons may be exempt from paying social security contributions, provided that the following requirements are met:

-- There is a social security agreement in force between Spain and the person's country of origin that allows this possibility.
+- There is a social security agreement in force between Spain and the person's home country that allows this possibility.

-- The employment relationship with the home country employer is maintained and the person continues to pay social security contributions to his home country social security system.
+- The employment relationship with the home country employer is maintained and the person continues to pay social security contributions to one's home country social security system.

 - The person's stay in Spain is limited to a few years (usually between one to five years, depending on the social security agreement in force between Spain and the home country).

-To qualify for the exemption, nationals of EU countries must obtain a document certifying continuing liability in their country of origin and nationals from other countries must obtain a document certifying coverage by the social security authorities in their home country.
+To qualify for the exemption, nationals of EU countries must obtain a document certifying continuing liability in their home country and nationals from other countries must obtain a document certifying coverage by the social security authorities in their home country.

 In general, self-employed persons under 47 years of age may choose the level of contributions they wish to pay within their income bracket.
-Social security benefits depend upon the social security contributions that are paid.
-The general rate is 29.80% and it is applied on a monthly social security contribution base of between EUR 893.10 and EUR 3,751.20, until 30 June 2017, and from 01 July 2017 between EUR 919.80 and EUR 3,751.20.
-The rate is 26.50% for self-employed persons who do not wish to cover temporary disability for work.
+Social security benefits depend on the social security contributions paid.
+The general rate is 30%, which is applied on a monthly social security contribution base of between EUR 944.40 and EUR 4,070.10.

 Special rules apply to self-employed persons who have paid social security contributions to other social security regimes for five or more years, before they reach 50 years of age.